My Garden – 2015 to Present

 Friends have asked for a pictorial history of how my property has evolved.
 This first photo (immediately at left) shows the house in May 2015.
 Forty end-of-life pines were taken down in August 2014 and the foundation was poured at the end of September.
 The core house (amazingly, this is a modular home) was erected on October 9, 2014.
 However, putting modules in place was just the beginning of a process that involved building a garage and porches, plus finishing much of the interior of the house, which took until April 2015.
 During the intervening seven months, cranes and trucks regularly compressed the rocks and soil into a lifeless pancake.
 That was when I realized that the ‘soil’ was worthless ‘builder’s crud’ which would need to be removed before landscaping could commence.
 In May 2015, I began transforming the half-acre of plant-able area around the house.

 First, a landscape contractor removed the top 18 inches of ‘crud’ (soil is too polite a word) – 947 cubic yards in all – and replaced it with 950 cubic yards of screened loam.
 At the same time, the ‘hardscape’ was built – a flagstone patio (above, right), a bluestone sidewalk, and a crushed-stone driveway.
-I then added a further 50 cubic yards of dark brown mulch to prevent weeds and stop soil from blowing.
-I began planting the first trees and shrubs in early June and marked out where walkways would facilitate movement around the garden.
+We then added a further 50 cubic yards of dark brown mulch to prevent weeds and stop soil from blowing.
+We began planting the first trees and shrubs in early June and marked out where walkways would facilitate movement around the garden.
 I focused on natives trees with distinctive blooms: Oxydendrum (sourwood), Cornus florida (American dogwood), Amelanchier (shadbush), Cladrastis kentuckea (Yellowwood), Cercis canadensis (redbud ‘Burgundy Hearts’), and Magnolia ‘Elizabeth’.
 The shrubs I chose are also tough natives that bloom through the season, including cultivars of Itea, Fothergilla, Clethra alnifolia, Hydreangea quercifolia, , Vaccinium, Ilex, and Rhus aromatica.
 Instead of grass, I have used a profusion of perennials, many of which double as ground covers.
 Finally, though not native, 6000 bulbs (mostly narcissus and hyacinth varieties) provide an early and mid-spring display of color.

 I recognize this is not everyone’s idea of ‘the perfect garden’: a home with children needs a lawn or other play area and even perennials need maintenance.
 We designed our ‘retirement dream home’ to be one that we could ‘age’ into gracefully without retrofitting.
 The garden is designed on the same principles.
 There is no grass to mow or need to edge.
 As the garden fills in, its maintenance requirements will decrease.
 In the meantime, though, the garden is a delight to neighborhood children because it is alive with birds, bees, and butterflies.
 There is always something in bloom.
 It may not be perfect for everyone, but it is perfect for us.